danielscholl/iac-aks/README.md

 # Azure Kubernetes Service (AKS)

-This repository is for the purpose of understanding how to deploy a Kubernetes Cluster with Terraform.
+This repository is built for the purpose of understanding how to deploy a Kubernetes Clusters with Terraform.

 __Clone the Github repository__